material-motion/material-motion/concepts/patterns.md

     behavior.animate = function() {
       // A custom animation.
     }
-    target.addGoal(behavior)
+    target.addPlan(behavior)

-In this example, the logic of the `animate` function is the Goal.
+In this example, the logic of the `animate` function is the Plan.
 The `animate` function is not executed here.
 The behavior has been registered with a system.
-Again: it does not matter which system, so long as the system fulfills the Goal.
+Again: it does not matter which system, so long as the system fulfills the Plan.

-Many Goals can be attached to a single target.
-A single Goal can also be attached to many targets.
+Many Plans can be attached to a single target.
+A single Plan can also be attached to many targets.

 Consider this pseudo-code: